Executes a program with artificial data to check for errors, anomalies, or non-functional issues. Dynamic V&V.

 Test-Driven Development

 Tests are written before the code.
-The tests function as the speficiation initially and then as the regression test suite.
+Tests serve as the specification up front and as the regression suite thereafter.